QuickBlox/Documentation/docs/4_android/6_Push_notifications.md

 ```

 ### Tracking subscriptions status
-To be aware about what is happening with push subscription, are you subscribed successful or not, there is ```QBSubscribeListener```.
+To check whether you have subscribed successfully or not, there is ```QBSubscribeListener```.
 Add ```QBSubscribeListener``` right after ```QBSettings.getInstance().init();```
-Code snippet:
+The code snippet is below:
 ```java
 QBPushManager.getInstance().addListener(new QBPushManager.QBSubscribeListener() {
             @Override